 For Booking, Inquiries & Reservations you can directly contact/call Ms. Gigi.
 Their telefax is (+63) 32-436-2275, Mobile no: (0917) 9595278 and or (0917) 841929.
 Email address: firstname.lastname@example.org

 Disclaimer: This is to inform that this is not a sponsored blog post.
 Contents herein are purely based on experience and actual happening.
-Photos and texts updated July 31, 2014.
-Thanks for reading and your comments.
+Photos and texts updated as of March 28, 2018.
+Thanks for reading!
+Feedback and comments is appreciated